eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

 **Pros:**

-- **Single Client:** a single app provides for editing and reading.
+- **Single Client:** a single app provides for editing and reading, there is no need for a separate text editor.

 - **Hosting:** if there's a database and a server, the app can be hosted and accessed over the Internet, and from multiple devices.